garylirocks/quickrefs/azure-policy.markdown

     | ------------------------------------------------------ | ------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |
     | When on-boarding Defender for Cloud for a subscription | Azure Security Benchmark                                                        | ASC Default (subscription: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)        |
     | When Databases plan is enabled ?                       | Configure Azure Defender to be enabled on SQL Servers and SQL Managed Instances | ASC DataProtection (subscription: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) |

+## Terminology

+- Control: high-level description, not specific to a technology or implementation, eg. Data Protection
+- Benchmark: security recommendations for a specific technology, eg. Azure Security Benchmark
+- Baseline: implementation of the benchmark on individual Azure service, eg. Azure SQL security baseline

 ## Gotchas